SoftingIndustrial/datafeed-edge-connector/common/configuration.md

 #### Licenses
 The dataFEED edgeConnectors come with a time limited and functionality unlimited demo mode.
 The demo is immediately started when the application starts up without a valid license.
 The demo mode will expire after 72 hours and the application stops working.
 To remove the time limitaion of the demo mode the application can be licensed.
-The dataFEED edgeConnectors use a flaoting license mechanism.
-A [working floating license server](documentation#floating-license-server) is required to have the application successfully licensed.
+The dataFEED edgeConnectors use a floating license mechanism.
+A working floating license server is required to have the application successfully licensed.

 ##### License Server Configuration
 In the `General -> Licenses -> License Server Configuration` section the floating license server can be specified.
 ![license_serverconfig](../documentation_pics/license_serverconfig.png)